tharunsuresh-code/Dragnetplusplus/README.md

 # Dragnetplusplus

-The official code to our paper "Watch Your Tone: Using Graph Information for Enhancing Hate Intensity Prediction of Twitter Reply Chains"
+The official code to our paper "Predicting Hate Intensity in Twitter Conversation Threads"